Domestic worker visa

 Taking domestic staff with you on a posting to Germany is permitted under Section 13 of the Employment Ordinance under the following conditions:

-• The domestic workers must have been employed in the posted person’s household in the country of origin for at least one year .
+The domestic workers must have been employed in the home country of the posted person for at least one year .

 The examination as to whether the requirements are met is carried out by German diplomatic missions abroad (embassies and consulates) if a visa is required or by the German immigration authorities if nationals are allowed to enter without a visa and apply for a residence permit here ( Section 41 of the Residence Ordinance ).